zapproject/hardhat-bsc/sdk/nft/docs/zapMedia.md

 ### fetchTotalMedia

-Fetch the total amount of non-burned tokens that has been minted
+Fetch the total amount of non-burned tokens that has been minted on an instance of a ZapMedia contract

 | **Argument** | **Type** | **Description** |
 | ------------ | -------- | --------------- |